EugeneW/gaming-cloud-sdk-unity-documents/Unity_SDK.md

 -----------------
 ### <a name ="FGC.DeleteSnsAccount">FGC.DeleteSnsAccount </a>
-Deletes the SNS authentication information specified by the id.
+Delete the SNS authentication information specified by the id.
 The result is returned by the callback with the argument of Error.

 	public static void DeleteSnsAccount(string id, Action<Error> callback)